ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 These things are really cool.
 If you have four or more from the list above, you have a really good chance of getting into freshmen-only programs such as Facebook University or Microsoft Explore.
 If you don't have any, don't worry, it's not that important for this position.

 Here's what they are looking for:
-- TA experience in CS class, especially if it pays.
+- Teaching Assistant experience in CS class, especially if it pays.
 - Programming Languages you are confident in.
 Aim for two or more.
 - Git/GitHub.
 Know how to use Git and have a GitHub account.
 - Software development hackathons.